jdimauro/witch-lights/README.md

 There are three possible lids to print, with zero, one, or two cutouts for waterproof cable glands.
 That's where the waterproof cables will come out of the enclosures and connect to the NeoPixel strips.

+For each enclosure, look at the diagram.
+Is there a NeoPixel strip touching the enclosure?
+If not, print a lid with 0 holes.

+If there's one NeoPixel strip touching the enclosure, print a lid with 1 holes.
+And if there are two strips touching (like the middle enclosure in the above diagram), print a lid with 2 holes.

+The rule of thumb is, print a lid with the same number of holes as the number of NeoPixels this enclosure needs to interface with.

 ## Wiring and Soldering

 ### Arduino Enclosure

 Make a circuit board for the arduino due so it can talk to the neopixels and hook up to the ribbon cable.

+### Power

+Wire up the 5V power supply from the battery board to the 2.1mm connector on the arduino circuit board.
+Optional power switch installed in the side would go between the power line from the battery board and the arduino circuit board.

 ### Terminal Boards